IndustryFusion/DigitalTwin/helm/README.md

 ---

-Finally, an otional (but recommended) end-to-end test can be excecuted to validate that all is up and running.
+Finally, an optional (but recommended) end-to-end test can be executed to validate that all is up and running.
 ```
 (cd ./test/bats && bats */*.bats)
 ```

 # Troubleshooting

-1. Keycloak instance not ready
+1. Keycloak instance not ready or there is no 'iff' realm.
+Check the keycloak realm import job, it can timeout if the postgres database does not come up on time.
+You can delete the job and the keycloak operator will automatically create a new one.
+Afterwards keycloak should come up.
 2. Alerta not coming up
    * Error msg in the logs: `alerta.exceptions.ApiError: Could not get OpenID configuration from well known URL: HTTPConnectionPool(host='keycloak.local', port=80): Max retries exceeded with url: /auth/realms/iff/.well-known/openid-configuration`
      * `keycloak.local` url cannot be resolved from within kubernetes, make sure that it is known by the kubernetes dns.
 For K3s please see #configure-keycloak.local-dns